heranihacker/Apache_web_Server-Setup/portfolio.md

 ## Overview of my project:
 In this project, I set up a fully functional Apache Web Server to host multiple websites.
 Additionally, I secured the server with SSL encryption (HTTPS) using Let’s Encrypt and automated website backups using rsync and cron jobs.
 This project helped me understand server administration, security practices, and automation for maintaining web servers.
 ## Skills  i Used:
-#Apache Web Server Configuration
+#Apache Web Server Configuration,
-#SSL Installation with Let’s Encrypt
+#SSL Installation with Let’s Encrypt,
-#Virtual Host Setup for Multiple Websites
+#Virtual Host Setup for Multiple Websites,
-#Backup Automation using rsync & cron jobs
+#Backup Automation using rsync & cron jobs,
 #Linux Command Line
 # Steps i Take:
 ## Step 1: Accessing the Server